 4. International Federation of Red Cross and Red Crescent Societies (IFRC)

 IFRC is the world’s largest humanitarian network, reaching 150 million people in 189 National Societies.
 Their vast volunteering network of 13 million allows them to tackle issues in four main areas: disaster response, disaster preparedness, health and community care and promote humanitarian values of social inclusion and peace.

 5. Action Against Hunger (AAH)

 AAH is a global humanitarian organization committed to ending world hunger, works to save the lives of malnourished children while providing communities with access to safe water and sustainable solutions to hunger.
-In 2012, AAH provided 550,000 small farmers with tools, treated 42,000 malnourished children in Democratic Republic of Congo and helped 170,000 people gain access to clean water in Kenya.
+In 2012, AAH provided 550,000 small farmers with tools, treated 42,000 malnourished children in the Democratic Republic of Congo and helped 170,000 people gain access to clean water in Kenya.

-Any one of these humanitarian organizations offer chances to donate, volunteer, and advocate for their respective causes.
+Any of these humanitarian organizations offer chances to donate, volunteer, and advocate for their respective causes.
 For more information regarding humanitarian aid and charity organizations, visit charitynavigator.org.